moshthepitt/answers/README.md

 * A simple method to create fake/dummy users (core.utils.fake_users)
 * A UserProfile model that extends django.contrib.auth.models.User
 * A context processor to make the site name available to templates (core.context_processors.site_processor)
-* Django flatpages set up with a wysiwyg editor (Redactor)
+* Django flatpages set app with a wysiwyg editor (Redactor)
 * Django Allauth templates set up to work with Bootstrap and django-crispy-forms

 # Installed Third Party Apps